Winter Fly Fishing: Guide Tactics And 20 Tips For More Fish

 - Copper John

-- Walts Worm and Sext Walts Worm: This is a unique fly that could imitate nymphs or cased caddis.
-Either way, trout love this fly pattern.
+- Walts Worm and Sext Walts Worm: This fly is one of my most effective patterns.
+It could imitate buggy nymphs or even a cased caddis.

-- Caddis Larvae: Many streams will have caddis so a good caddis pattern will catch fish.
-The Euro nymphing version and one of my favorites are the green and tan Czech Nymph.
+- Caddis Larvae: Many streams will have caddis, so a green and tan Czech Nymph will work.

-- Micro Bugger: Just like the Woolly Bugger but this one is half an inch to 1.5 inches long. tied in black, olive, white, tan, and brown.
+- Micro Bugger: This is a Woolly Bugger that is a half-inch to one-inch long.
+Best black, olive, white, tan, and brown.

-- San Juan Worm: every angler should have a good worm pattern in brown, red, and pink in their box.
+- San Juan Worm: A good worm pattern in brown, red, or pink is a good option.

 - Prince Nymph

-- Egg Fly: Eggs can be very good nymph patterns especially if there are spawning fish in the area.
+- Egg Fly: Eggs can be good nymph patterns all winter.

 There are more great nymph fly patterns that you can check out on page 29 Best Flies For Trout.